ManushaGundepangu/ECommerce-Shopping/README.md

 - OrderItem
 - Review

-## Internship Information

-**Organization:** CodeAlpha

-**Program:** Full Stack Development Internship

-**Task:** Task 1 - Simple E-Commerce Store

 ## Purpose

-This project was developed as part of the CodeAlpha Full Stack Development Internship to demonstrate practical full-stack web development skills.
+This project was developed as part of the  Full Stack Development  to demonstrate practical full-stack web development skills.